learn-co-curriculum/react-rendering/README.md

    }
   }
 ```

+In our theatre world, this could be a critic looking back at the play that was just performed and giving it a different
+review.
+For example, perhaps the new version of the play contains more adult language and has to have a more adult rating.

 ## Summary
 These are all the tools we get to help us decide how to react to changes in our component.
 The `render()` method is the